Logical fermions for fault-tolerant quantum simulation: Background

-Two simple examples of fermion surface codes are the tetron code and the hexon code, corresponding to the cycle graph embedded on the disk in which the cycle graph has four or six vertices respectively~\cite{Bravyi:2006a, Hastings:2017a, Litinski:2018a}.
-(More generally, $2n$-on codes are fermion surface codes on cycle graphs of length $2n$ embedded on the disk.)
-In quantum coding notation, these simple examples are denoted by $[\![2, 1, 2]\!]_f$ and $[\![3, 2, 2]\!]_f$, respectively.
-Each of these codes has a single check, corresponding to the product of all of the Majorana fermion operators on the vertices, up to a phase consistent with Eq.~\eqref{eq:stabilizer-majorana}.
-The constraint that the codes are $+1$ eigenstates of this check operator is just the even-parity constraint required of any collection of indistinguishable fermions generated by a local Hamiltonian.
-Consequently, the logical Majorana fermions in any such code block are indistinguishable from each other, but are distinguishable from logical Majorana fermions that may exist in other such code blocks.
+A \emph{Majorana cycle code} is a $[\![n+1, n, 2]\!]_f$ Majorana surface code defined by a $(2n+2)$-vertex cycle graph embedded on a disk.
+Each Majorana cycle code has a single check, corresponding to the product of all of the Majorana fermion operators on the vertices, up to a phase consistent with Eq.~\eqref{eq:stabilizer-majorana}.
+The constraint that the codes are $+1$ eigenstates of this check operator is just the even-parity constraint required of any collection of indistinguishable fermions.

-There are many ways of choosing a basis for the logical Pauli operators for these codes.
-For the tetron code, we choose the logical operators
+There are many ways of choosing logical Pauli operator bases for these codes.
+The simplest nontrivial Majorana cycle codes are called the \emph{tetron code} and the \emph{hexon code}, encoded into four and six Majorana fermions respectively~\cite{Bravyi:2006a, Hastings:2017a, Litinski:2018a}.
+For the tetron code, we choose the logical operator basis to be

+We include overall minus signs in the $\eta_L$ phases used in these definitions to make the relationship between this encoding and the inverse Jordan-Wigner transformation in Eqs.~(\ref{eq:JW-inverted-X})--(\ref{eq:JW-inverted-Z}) clearer.
+The stabilizer group for this code is generated by a single element, which from Eq.~\eqref{eq:stabilizer-majorana} is